 Finding data in dbFront is very straight forward because every table has a search box at the top left corner.
-Just type the values or keywords you are looking for and dbFront will find it.
-The values or keywords should be separated by spaces and can be entered in any order.
+Just type the values you are looking for and dbFront will find it.
+The values should be separated by spaces and can be entered in any order.

-In this first example we are looking for a manager named Peter.
-So I enter "manager peter".
+In this first example we are looking for a "black helmet" in our product table.
+So I enter "black helment".
 As soon as I start typing, dbFront will start filtering down the rows.

-As an example of searching within a larger table we are now going to look for a customer who's name we don't remember but we know it was "westcycle" or something like that.
+As an example of searching within a larger table we are going to look for a customer who's name we don't remember but we know it was "westcycle" or something like that.

-I open the customer table and type "Carol" and hit enter, which gives us a large list.
+So we try "west" and hit the enter key, which gives us a large list.

-Then we add the last name of "Torres" and hit enter again to get the result we are looking for.
+Then we add "west" as a separate word and hit the enter key to get the result we are looking for.

 The only limitation to quick searches is that they are limited to the columns that are displayed in the table.

 dbFront also includes the ability to do advances searches.

 The Advanced Search pane can be found directly underneath each table.
 The only exception will be if your administrator has removed all advanced search fields.
 When you click the Advanced Search pane it will open to reveal all of the possible fields you can search on.